garvit-budania/garvit-budania/README.md

 A desktop-based Event Management System built using Java Swing, JDBC, and MySQL.

-**Features**
+**Key Features**

-- Role-based Authentication
+- Role-based authentication for customers and administrators
-- Event Creation and Management
+- Event creation and management workflows
-- Ticket Booking System
+- Ticket booking and transaction tracking
-- Booking History
-- Transaction History
-- Wallet Management
+- Wallet balance management
-- Transaction-safe Booking Workflow
+- Transaction-safe booking using commit and rollback mechanisms
-- Database Concurrency Protection
+- Concurrency protection using row-level locking (`SELECT ...
+FOR UPDATE`)
+- Layered architecture using DAO and Service design patterns

 **Tech Stack**